VikingStudio/FG-5E-Enhancer/README.md

 v0.6.0 (January, 4th, 2020)
 - When an effect is dropped on a target in the CT or on a CT linked token on the map.
 If that target already has that effect, then it is removed from the target instead. (scripts/token_effects_handler.lua, scripts/helper_functions.lua)

+v0.7.0 ( - , - , 2020)
+- Changeable opacity underlay for active actor added with menu setting.
+DM only.
+- Size of active actor underlay either full or half reach.
+Menu option.
+DM only.